 - There are eyewitnesses or surveillance video of the incident;

-- Law enforcement conducted an illegal traffic stop while pulling over the defendant;
+- Law enforcement conducted an illegal traffic stop while pulling you over;

-- Law enforcement followed correct protocols while questioning the defendant and conducting the field sobriety tests (FSTs);
+- Law enforcement followed correct protocols while questioning you and conducting the field sobriety tests (FSTs);

 - The breath-testing or blood-testing devices were broken or utilized incorrectly;

-- The defendant had a medical condition or had taken a medication that skewed the results of the FSTs, blood- or breath tests; and/or
+- You had a medical condition or had taken a medication that skewed the results of the FSTs, blood- or breath tests; and/or

 - The police officer(s) in the case will be present at trial

 Note that the D.A. bears the burden of proving guilt beyond a reasonable doubt.
-Consequently, prosecutors can lessen a DUI charge to driving carelessly if the defense attorney can demonstrate that the state’s case is too inadequate, holey, or otherwise problematic to sustain a drunk driving conviction.
+Consequently, prosecutors can lessen a DUI charge to driving carelessly if your defense attorney can demonstrate that the state’s case is too inadequate, weak, or otherwise problematic to sustain a drunk driving conviction.

-If the D.A. agrees to lessen a drunk driving charge to careless driving, the defendant will typically still enter a plea of guilty (or no contest) to DUI at first.
-Then if the court accepts the plea deal, the judge will suspend judgment and impose a sentence.
-Once the defendant finishes carrying out the terms of the sentence, the judge will adjudicate the defendant guilty of driving carelessly instead of drunk driving.
+If the D.A. agrees to lessen a drunk driving charge to careless driving, you will typically still enter a plea of guilty (or no contest) to DUI at first.
+Then, if the court accepts the plea deal, the judge will suspend judgment and impose a sentence.
+Once you finish carrying out the terms of the sentence, the judge will adjudicate you guilty of driving carelessly instead of drunk driving.

 Four of the primary “pros” to having a DUI charge lessened to careless driving include: